Sophist: Athens

 Sophists were not limited in their speeches only to topics in which they were aware.
 For them, there were no topics they could not dispute, because their skill reached such a level that they were able to talk about completely unknown things to them and still impress upon listeners and the opponent.
 The main purpose was to pick an approach to the audience, to please it and to adapt the speech to it.
 Unlike Plato's approach, the Sophist rhetoricians did not focus on identifying the truth, but the most important thing for them was to prove their case.

 The first sophist whose speeches are a perfect example of a sophisticated approach is Gorgias.
 One of his most famous speeches is the "Praise of Helen", which has made a significant contribution to rhetorical art.
 In this speech, Gorgias aims to make something almost impossible – to justify Helen, about whom the people have already had a negative opinion.
-By methods of double oppositions, stringing of repetitive positive qualities and insightful consistent arguments, Gorgias Leontynets gradually purifies the poor reputation of a woman.
+By methods of double oppositions, stringing of repetitive positive qualities and insightful consistent arguments, Gorgias gradually purifies the poor reputation of a woman.
 Later, Aristotle described the means used in Gorgias' speech as "Gorgias figures".
 All of these figures create the most accessible path for the audience to the argument offered, varying depending on the type of speech and audience.